AArnott/ImmutableObjectGraph/ImmutableObjectGraph.T4.NuGet/Readme.txt

 already exists in your bin\$(Configuration) directory.

 Now open the YourImmutableTypeDefinition.tt file and start making changes to it.
+You may want to start with:
+ 1. Fix the namespace of the generated code by changing the YourImmutableTypeDefinition.tt line: this.Namespace = "YourNamespace";
+    Also fix the namespace in the YourImmutableTypeDefinition.cs file (partial class that you author).

 Send issues to https://github.com/aarnott/immutableobjectgraph/issues